 BRAMSHILL BLOG: From the Desk of Art DeGaetano

-While September was a challenging month for many fixed income markets, the Bramshill Income Performance Strategy performed well returning +1.77% on the month, bringing YTD returns to +2.66%.
+September was a challenging month for many fixed income markets.
+Meanwhile, our portfolio performed relatively well.
+The Bramshill Income Performance Strategy returned +0.30% on the month, bringing YTD returns to +3.36%.

 This commentary is provided by Bramshill Investments, LLC for information purposes only and may contain information that is not suitable for all investors.
 Certain views and opinions expressed herein are forward-looking and may not come to pass.
 Investing involves risk, including the potential loss of principal.
 Past performance may not be indicative of future results, which are subject to various market and economic factors.
 No statement is to be construed as an offer to sell or a solicitation of an offer to buy securities or the rendering of personalized investment advice.
 Stated performance is reflective of realized/unrealized capital gains/losses and investment income achieve in composite accounts, net of investment management fees and expenses for trading, custody and fund maintenance (where applicable).
 Returns reflect the reinvestment of dividends and other such distributions and performance for January 2009 through April 2012 depicts actual returns generated by the strategy while managed by the Firm’s Chief Investment Officer at an unaffiliated investment firm.
 All information is accurate as of the date of publication and is subject to change without notice.